Oddly-Good-Studio/LLM-emotion-color-parser/README.md

 # LLM Emotion & Color Parser

-### A proof of concept for Craftwork Studios "Ancient Futures" project
+### A proof of concept for Craftwork Studios "Ancient Futures" project that uses LLM magic to parse emotion and colors from someone's confessed "secret"

 Running this script with a sentence / secret: